 The LeDeR programme and longstanding reports provide evidence that the signs of health deterioration are not always detected promptly by carers and furthermore that concerns expressed by carers to health professionals are not always taken seriously or responded to in ways that maximise the potential for good health outcomes.
 As such, people with a Learning Disability die prematurely with conditions that could have been prevented or amenable to treatment, with commonly occurring causes of death including pneumonia, aspiration pneumonia, sepsis, ischaemic heart disease and epilepsy.
 There are also a concerning number of deaths due to constipation.

 The aim of this work is to undertake an at-pace pilot of an approach to managing deterioration amongst people with a learning disability living in supported living settings.
-At the end of the pilot there should be an evidence-based product/methodology/tool that can be scaled up and rolled out nationally. (i.e. a clearly defined, replicable model with a “how-to” guide to reduce unnecessary duplication of work when it is rolled out).
+At the end of the pilot there should be an evidence-based product/methodology/tool that can be scaled up and considered for roll out nationally. (i.e. a clearly defined, replicable model with a “how-to” guide to reduce unnecessary duplication of work should it be rolled out across England).

 See Appendix A – For further background information and project brief from LeDeR.

-3.0 Commitments of the Parties under this WOW
+3.0 Commitments of the Parties under this WOWWOW

-The parties confirm their intent to work collaboratively on the ‘AHSNs and ADASS Detecting Physical Deterioration through Supported Living Services Midlands Regional Pilot’ project described in Appendix A.
+The parties confirm their intent to work collaboratively on the ‘AHSN’s and ADASS early identification of deterioration through Supported Living Services Midlands Regional Pilot’ project described in Appendix A.

 The relationships and obligations between individual parties, the agreement of detailed project plans and corresponding deliverables, timescales and associated finances will be constituted in this agreement between the relevant parties.